ssvassiliev/Summer_School_General/_episodes/09-planning.md

 ### Using cut-offs

-Still this MD algorithm scales with $N_{particles}^2$, beyond which all forces and potential-energy contributions are truncated and treated as zero, can restore near linear scaling.
-One way to do this, is to bail out of the loop over the pair-list after computing the distance if it is larger than $r_{cut-off}$.
+Still, this MD algorithm scales with $N_{particles}^2$, beyond which all forces and potential-energy contributions are truncated and treated as zero, can restore near-linear scaling.
+One way to do this is to bail out of the loop over the pair-list after computing the distance if it is larger than $r_{cut-off}$.

-Further optimizations can be made by avoiding to compute the distances for all pairs at every step - essentially by keeping neighbor lists and using the fact that particles travel only small distances during a certain number of steps, however those are beyond the scope of this lesson and are well described in text-books, journal publications and technical manuals.
+Further optimizations can be made by avoiding to compute the distances for all pairs at every step - essentially by keeping neighbor lists and using the fact that particles travel only small distances during a certain number of steps, however, those are beyond the scope of this lesson and are well described in text-books, journal publications and technical manuals.